leshacat/binsync/README.md

 #### Updating
 Make sure you keep both the bin folder and the repository.
 To update do the following:
 1. Change to repository directory
-2. Pull the updates from server `git pull`
+2. Fetch the updates from server `git fetch --all`
+3. Hard reset git to overwrite local changes to files `git reset --hard origin/master`
-3. Execute installer `./install_binsync.sh`
+4. Execute installer `./install_binsync.sh`

 #### Coming features
 - Can't think of any at the moment, but please create GitHub or Gogs issue ticket if you have any suggestions.